 As HTTPS becomes the standard protocol, more and more hosting companies are offering and installing Let’s Encrypt certificates for free, too.
 For many small businesses, this is the perfect (and affordable) solution to encrypting their site.

-Our hosting company, A2 Hosting (affiliate), offers and installs Let’s Encrypt SSL certificates on client accounts for free.
-We simply call or submit a support request, and they take care of the rest.
+Our hosting company, A2 Hosting (affiliate), automatically installs Let’s Encrypt SSL certificates on client accounts for free.
 That includes requesting and installing the Let’s Encrypt certificate on our behalf, then updating it automatically every three months.

 Other hosting providers have a configuration setting that you need to enable.
 And still other providers automatically request and install certificates for all their customers.